manku0006/herb.github.io/README.md

 HERBS_DATA = [
     {
         "id": 0,
-        "name": "Turmeric",
+        "Name": "Turmeric",
-        "scientificName": "Curcuma longa",
+        "ScientificName": "Curcuma longa",
-        "image": "/static/images/turmeric.png",
+        "Image": "/static/images/turmeric.png",
-        "description": "Turmeric is a bright yellow spice widely used in Indian cuisine and traditional medicine.
-It's renowned for its powerful anti-inflammatory and antioxidant properties.", "uses": [
+        "Description": "Turmeric is a bright yellow spice widely used in Indian cuisine and traditional medicine.
+It's renowned for its powerful anti-inflammatory and antioxidant properties.", "Uses": [
             "Reduces inflammation and joint pain",
             "Supports digestion and liver health",
             "Boosts immunity and fights infections",
             "Promotes healthy skin",
             "May help prevent cancer"
         ],
-        "precautions": [
+        "Precautions": [
             "May thin blood - consult doctor if on blood thinners", "High doses may cause stomach upset",
             "Avoid before surgery"